Sanix-Darker/sql_learn/README.md

 UNION
 SELECT cid, name  FROM customers;

+-- UNION does not inclue duplicated, but 'UNION ALL' allow duplicated values.

+-- We can also do SELF JOIN by joining a table by it's own clone -- For example :
+SELECT
+    a.name, a.code, CONCAT(b.name, " ", b.code) AS "from"
+FROM customers a
+-- LEFT JOIN/ RIGHT JOIN(to take into account left or right side admiting empty values) INNER JOIN customers b
+ON a.c_id = b.referral_id;

 -- The cross join select for each element all link to the second table SELECT * FROM table1 CROSS JOIN table2;
 ```